aegiswp/theme/README.md

 For the construction of patterns pertaining to the default theme, kindly consult the guidelines delineated in the [block-patterns handbook](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-patterns/).

+- **Category Selection**

+When crafting block patterns for WordPress, it is imperative to judiciously select the appropriate category for each pattern.
+WordPress offers a predefined set of categories, each designed to serve a distinct purpose.
+We would recommend adhering to these default categories.
+Multiple categories may be applied by separating them with commas.
+A list of the relevant slugs is [available for your reference](https://github.com/WordPress/gutenberg/blob/c20350c1d246163201375f090b0b7b4ab49b1dad/packages/block-editor/src/components/inserter/block-patterns-tab.js#L35).

 ## Development